 The woodcuts that illustrated the news stories of the time created mass hysteria and fear of witches worldwide.
 I have always had a fascination with these old world depictions of witches.
 Because monsters and creatures are a feast for the imagination, I have made a video game based on 17th century woodcuts of witches, demons, devils, and imps.
 The game is oddly cute, while maintaining all the underlying horror of it all.
 It’s a strange trip, because you’re playing as the evil La Voisin herself, out on one of her terrible crime sprees!

 The game starts out with La Voisin running around the countryside with Madame de Montespan.
 The two of you are collecting all the babies you can find, you know, for Satan.
+Babies make you feel indestructible, but only for a little while, so you need more, MORE Babies!
 You must avoid the angry mob of Bible thumpin’ church goers, and find your way to Marie Bosse’s Potion Shop.
-There you can purchase different imps and familiars to do your evil bidding.
+There you can trade your babies for different imps and familiars to do your evil bidding.
 Once you’ve paid Marie Bosse’s fee and unlocked the creature of your choice, you can play the game again with all new powers in the form of a flying demon, witch on a broomstick, sweet little pig, or a very handsome goat.
 It’s wicked good fun, and you’ll only go to hell a little bit for playing this game!
 Just a little.
-Like your toe.
-It could be possible that your toe might go to hell for playing this game.
+Like the thumb you tap with.
+It could be possible that your thumb might go to hell for playing this game.

 Enjoy your evil rampage.
 You know you’ve earned it.
-The Affaire Des Poisons video game is available for free in the iOS app store.
+The Affaire Des Poisons video game is available for free for Android on Google Play and in the iOS app store.